ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/architecture/networking.md

 Key Kubernetes networking concepts utilized in the ALTERNATIVE platform include:

 1. **Pods**: The smallest deployable units in Kubernetes.
-In the ALTERNATIVE platform, pods host individual components of services like CKAN, JupyterHub, and various data processing pipelines.
+In the ALTERNATIVE platform, pods host individual components of services like data platform, JupyterHub, and various data processing pipelines.

 2. **Services**: Kubernetes abstractions that define a logical set of pods and a policy by which to access them.
-For example, the CKAN web interface and API are exposed as Kubernetes services.
+For example, the web interface and API are exposed as Kubernetes services.

 3. **NetworkPolicies**: These are specifications of how groups of pods are allowed to communicate with each other and other network endpoints.
 In the ALTERNATIVE platform, NetworkPolicies are used to enforce strict access controls between different components, enhancing security.